Bryanx/themed-toggle-button-group/README.md

         )
     )
 ```
-Select a button programmatically:
+Select/deselect a button programmatically:
-You can pass in the `ThemedButton` itself or its resid.
+You can pass in the `ThemedButton` itself or its resId.
+This will toggle selection.
+Fire the method a second time to deselect the button.
 ```kotlin
 buttonGroup.selectButtonWithAnimation(btn)
 buttonGroup.selectButton(btn)